 Residents will be able to determine practical methods to maintain a growth path for selected initiatives with an emphasis on offering an accountable governance model and financial requirements to support continued growth.

 Residents will employ design thinking skills and leadership capabilities to ensure creativity, future program relevance, and growth mindsets of social good organizations and their leaders.

 The Dana Juett Residency’s curriculum extends from the legacy of local philanthropist Dana Juett.
 Having spent his life using the power of community to effect social impact, this program seeks to share Dana’s values and techniques for creating change with a new generation.

-- Residents will be expected to make a monthly contribution to the program which will help finance grants made to nonprofits selected by the Residents.
+- Residents will be expected to make a monthly contribution to the program which will help finance grants made to social impact organizations.
 This contribution will be determined individually by the Resident and should be a substantial, but sustainable amount.

 - Residents must reside in Dallas/Ft Worth as the curriculum is locally focused.